 El Greco and even King Arthur should always remain an instance of E21 Person and be dealt with as existing within the sense of our discourse, once they are entered into our knowledge base.
 Alternative opinions about properties, such as their birthplaces and their living places, should be accumulated without validity decisions being made during data compilation.

 Properties, such as having a part, an owner or a location, may change many times for a single item during its existence.
-Stating instances of such properties for an item in terms of the only means that these properties existed during some particular time-span.
+Stating instances of such properties for an item in terms of the CIDOC CRM only means that these properties existed during some particular time-span.
 Therefore, one item may have multiple instances of the same property reflecting an aggregation of these instances over the time-span of its existence.
 If more temporal details are required, the CIDOC CRM recommends explicitly describing the events of acquiring or losing such property instances, such as by E9 Move etc. By virtue of this principle, the CIDOC CRM achieves monotonicity with respect to an increase of knowledge about the states of an item at different times, regardless of their temporal order.
 However, for some of these properties many collection databases describe the “current” state, such as “current location” or “current owner”.
 Using such a “current” state means, that the database manager is able to verify the respective reality at the latest date of validity of the database.
 Obviously, this information is non-monotonic, i.e., it requires deletion when the state changes.
 In order to preserve a reduced monotonicity, these properties have time-neutral superproperties by which respective instances can be reclassified if the validity becomes unknown or no longer holds.
 Therefore the use of such properties in the CIDOC CRM is only recommended if they can be maintained consistently.
 Otherwise, they should be reclassified by their time-neutral superproperties.
 This holds in particular if data is exported to another repository.

 Extensions

-Since the intended scope of the is a subset of the “real” world and is therefore potentially infinite, the model has been designed to be extensible through the linkage of compatible external type hierarchies.
+Since the intended scope of the CIDOC CRM is a subset of the “real” world and is therefore potentially infinite, the model has been designed to be extensible through the linkage of compatible external type hierarchies.

-Compatibility of extensions with the CIDOC CRM means that data structured according to an extension must also remain valid as a instance.
-In practical terms, this implies query containment: any queries based on concepts should retrieve a result set that is correct according to the ’s semantics, regardless of whether the knowledge base is structured according to the ’s semantics alone, or according to the plus compatible extensions.
-For example, a query such as “list all events” should recall 100% of the instances deemed to be events by the , regardless of how they are classified by the extension.
+Compatibility of extensions with the CIDOC CRM means that data structured according to an extension must also remain valid as a CIDOC CRM instance.
+In practical terms, this implies query containment: any queries based on CIDOC CRM concepts should retrieve a result set that is correct according to the CIDOC CRM’s semantics, regardless of whether the knowledge base is structured according to the CIDOC CRM’s semantics alone, or according to the CIDOC CRM plus compatible extensions.
+For example, a query such as “list all events” should recall 100% of the instances deemed to be events by the CIDOC CRM, regardless of how they are classified by the extension.

-A sufficient condition for the compatibility of an extension with the CIDOC CRM is that classes subsume all classes of the extension, and all properties of the extension are either subsumed by properties, or are part of a path for which a property is a shortcut.
+A sufficient condition for the compatibility of an extension with the CIDOC CRM is that CIDOC CRM classes subsume all classes of the extension, and all properties of the extension are either subsumed by CIDOC CRM properties, or are part of a path for which a CIDOC CRM property is a shortcut.
 Obviously, such a condition can only be tested intellectually.

 Coverage

-Of necessity, some concepts covered by the are less thoroughly elaborated than others: E39 Actor and E30 Right, for example.
-This is a natural consequence of staying within the ’s clearly articulated practical scope in an intrinsically unlimited domain of discourse.
+Of necessity, some concepts covered by the CIDOC CRM are less thoroughly elaborated than others: E39 Actor and E30 Right, for example.
+This is a natural consequence of staying within the CIDOC CRM’s clearly articulated practical scope in an intrinsically unlimited domain of discourse.
 These ‘underdeveloped’ concepts can be considered as hooks for compatible extensions.

-The provides a number of mechanisms to ensure that coverage of the intended scope is complete:
+The CIDOC CRM provides a number of mechanisms to ensure that coverage of the intended scope is complete: